stat545ubc-2022/mkb_minidataanalysis/mini-project-1.md

 #flow_sample #218 rows, 7 columns, station_id is the same throughout dataset - appears that this data is all on one station but is marked by unique samples with "year" (which is a double class type)

 #commenting these out after having explored them so I don't have these big datasets taking up space after knitting...

+#commenting these out after having explored them so I don't have these big datasets taking up space after knitting...
 ```

 <!----------------------------------------------------------------------------->